Language and Page Formatting Options

 partedto create RAID partitions on the target hard drives.
 Then, use

 mdadmto manually create raid arrays from those partitions using any and all settings and options available.
-For more information on how to do these, refer to Chapter 12, Partitions,
+For more information on how to do these, see Chapter 13, Partitions,

 man parted, and

 - Once the arrays are created, you can optionally create file systems on the arrays as well.

 - Reboot the computer and this time select Install or Upgrade to install as normal.
 As Anaconda searches the disks in the system, it will find the pre-existing RAID devices.

 - When asked about how to use the disks in the system, select Custom Layout and click Next.
 In the device listing, the pre-existing MD RAID devices will be listed.

 - Select a RAID device, click Edit and configure its mount point and (optionally) the type of file system it should use (if you did not create one earlier) then click Done.
 Anaconda will perform the install to this pre-existing RAID device, preserving the custom options you selected when you created it in Rescue Mode.

 The limited Rescue Mode of the installer does not include

 manpages.
 Both the

 man mdcontain useful information for creating custom RAID arrays, and may be needed throughout the workaround.
 As such, it can be helpful to either have access to a machine with these